oracle/fastr/documentation/dev/ffi.md

 This materialization happens, for example, when the native code calls `INTEGER` R-API function, which is supposed to return a pointer to the backing (native) array.
 The finalizer of the `NativeMirror` object is responsible for freeing the native memory.

+Two steps are necessary, when a `RBaseObject` is about to be send to native code:
-FastR needs to materialize any vectors sent to the native code, because the native code assumes that it can change them in-place via this mechanism.
-Any object that is returned to the native code must be first processed though `FFIWrapNode` (this is done automatically in the code generated by `FFIProcessor`).
+First, FastR needs to materialize any vectors sent to the native code, because the native code assumes that it can change them in-place via this mechanism.
+Any object that is send to the native code (either as an argument in a downcall or as a return value from an upcall) must be first processed through `FFIMaterializeNode` (this is done automatically in the code generated by `FFIProcessor`).

 For the time being, sequences cache their materialized version to avoid having to recreate it and to avoid issues with GC described below.
 In future FastR vectors may support in-place changes of the internal representation.

+Next, once it is ensured the `RBaseObject` is materialised, the `NativeMirror` representation for the materialized version has to be created and passed over to native.

 # Garbage collection